Community FAQ

 Resource use

 - All investments into building tangible infrastructure that helps people in their daily lives — roads, bridges, coal plants, hospitals, schools, homes — currently require fossil fuel support.
 Building a wind energy project is no different.
 However, according to the American Wind Energy Association, a wind turbine typically takes only 3 to 8 months to "pay back" the energy needed for its fabrication, installation, operation and retirement.
-Also, unlike other energy sources, the energy generated by this wind project will create no ongoing emissions.
-Our wind project will help avoid, on average, about 3.6 million tons of carbon dioxide emissions every year.
+Also, unlike other energy sources, the clean energy generated by this wind project will create no ongoing emissions.
+Our wind project on average is estimated to result in a reduction of CO2 emissions of 7 million to 11 million tons per year.
 We also are aiming to minimize fossil fuel use by primarily delivering materials to the site via railroad instead of trucks via I-80 or county roads.
 For instance, according to Union Pacific:

 "Freight trains are almost four times more fuel-efficient than over-the-road trucks and have less impact on greenhouse gas emissions than trucks.
 Utilizing the efficiencies of rail transportation and backed by the greenest locomotive fleet in the industry, Union Pacific moves one ton 830 miles on one gallon of diesel fuel."